rbuchberger/jekyll_picture_tag/docs/users/presets/markup_formats/javascript_friendly.md

   This option sets whether you would like JPT's auto-generated sizes to be returned as a `data-sizes` attribute or a normal `sizes` attribute.

+- `svg_placeholder`

+  _Format:_ `svg_placeholder: true|false`

+  _Default:_ `false`

+  Sets the `src` attribute to a base64 encoded SVG, which is a simple transparent box with the correct aspect ratio.
+This is another method to prevent page reflow when loading images.